pulumi/docs/content/docs/reference/pkg/gcp/compute/regionsslcertificate.md

     </dt>
     <dd>{{% md %}}The certificate in PEM format.
 The certificate chain must be no greater than 5 certs long.
-The chain must include at least one intermediate cert.
+The chain must include at least one intermediate cert.  **Note**: This property is sensitive and will not be displayed in the plan.
 {{% /md %}}</dd>

     <dt class="property-required"